 Start your day early having breakfast in Confeitaria Colombo, a city cultural patrimony bakery founded in 1894.
 Head to the Municipal Theater and have a look around at a few historical buildings and brand new comercial skyscrapers.
 Do not forget to visit the Cathedral of Rio de Janeiro an imposing construction in a pyramidal format.

 It’s almost lunch time, so, get the Yellow Tram to Santa Teresa and have lunch at one of the restaurants from this bohemian district of the city.
+It is important to notice that this tram cost 20 BRL if you take from the carioca station but if you take the other way around is free.
+In case you are in a budget trip I recommend walking or taking a bus to Santa Teresa, then take the tram heading down.
 This area looks pretty much like Lisbon in Portugal.
 The dish “Feijoada” from “Bar do Mineiro” stands as one good option to experience the Brazilian food.
 This meal is prepared with black beans, a variety of pork products, smoked sausage and is accompanied with rice, orange, farofa (cassava powder) and kale.

 After lunch, walk 15 minutes to “Parque da Ruínas” where you have a great view from Rio and than walk more 15 minutes to the famous Selaron steps.